Sackler family wins immunity from further opioid litigation

 However, the Sacklers have always denied any personal responsibility for the crisis, which has affected millions of people over the last 20 years.

+The family, which has faced around 3,000 lawsuits, say they always acted ethically and lawfully while serving on Purdue's board.

-Under the bankruptcy plan, which was approved by nearly all US states, native American tribes, hospitals and other creditors, the family will pay $4.5bn over a decade towards settling the outstanding lawsuits against them.
+Under the bankruptcy plan, the family will pay $4.5bn over a decade towards settling the outstanding legal cases against them.

+Purdue Pharma will also be dissolved and its assets shifted to a new company not controlled by Sackler family members.
+The new firm will instead be owned by a trust run to combat the opioid epidemic.

-Bankruptcy judge Robert Drain said he had expected the Sacklers to make a larger contribution and that with litigation, it might have been achieved.
+Judge Drain said he had expected the Sacklers to make a larger contribution and that with litigation, it might have been achieved.

 "This is a bitter result," he told reporters, but vowed not to jeopardise what had been agreed.